aaron-grau/curic/javascript/readings/chrome_dev_tools.md

 object's properties that narrow down as you type out more.
 So remember, the console is basically pry in the browser for JavaScript.
 Use it wisely.

-## Resources
+## Additional Resources

 We've only touched the tip of the Dev Tools iceberg.
 There's much more to explore, like JavaScript profiling and debugging.
 Here are a few resources in case you're hungry for more.

+* [Chrome Dev Tools: Using the Console][console]
 * [Chrome Dev Tools: Markup and Style][markup-style]
 * [Chrome Dev Tools: Networking and the Console][networking-console]
 * [Chrome Dev Tools: JavaScript and Performance][js-performance]